 Ethereum Mining Conclusion

 So that's it.
-I hope you enjoyed reading this Ethereum mining guide, now go ahead and start building your rig so you can start mining as quickly as possible!
+I hope you enjoyed reading this Ethereum mining guide, now start building your rig so you can start mining as quickly as possible!

 Have any feedback, questions, comments?
 Let me know in the comments and I'll make sure to keep this article up to date.